Specific Learning Disability

 A specific learning disability (SLD) is

-33% of students qualifying for services under the IDEA have an SLD designation (National Center for Education Statistics, 2022).
+Thirty-three percent of students qualifying for services under the IDEA have an SLD designation (National Center for Education Statistics, 2022).

-The specific learning disability (SLD) category is the most prevalent type of disability found among school-aged children.
-This disability affects a child’s ability to read, write, speak, reason, or do math.
-There are three main types of SLD: dyslexia, dyscalculia, and dysgraphia.
-Dyslexia is a neurobiological issue affecting a person’s ability with word recognition, poor spelling, and decoding (International Dyslexia Association, 2002).
-Dyscalculia is a neurobiological issue that affects a person’s ability to do math, including number sense, memorization of arithmetic facts, accurate and fluent calculation, and accurate math reasoning/concepts (The Dyslexia Association, 2023).
-Lastly, dysgraphia (also known as Written Expression Disorder), is a neurobiological issue that affects a person’s writing ability.
-This includes letter formation/legibility, letter spacing, spelling, fine motor coordination, rate of writing, grammar, and composition (Chung, Patel, & Nizami, 2020).
+A neurobiological issue, dyslexia affects a person’s ability with word recognition, spelling, and decoding (International Dyslexia Association, 2002).
+Also a neurobiological issue, dyscalculia affects a person’s ability to do math, including number sense, memorization of arithmetic facts, accurate and fluent calculation, and accurate math reasoning/concepts (The Dyslexia Association, 2023).
+Another neurobiological issue, dysgraphia, also known as Written Expression Disorder, affects a person’s writing ability, includeing letter formation/legibility, letter spacing, spelling, fine motor coordination, rate of writing, grammar, and composition (Chung, Patel, & Nizami, 2020).

 Strengths